Rains in parts of Delhi | Science-Environment

 - India

-The areas that witnessed rains include Lajpat Nagar, Greater Kailash, Jangpura, parts of Lutyens' Delhi and ITO among others.
+The areas that witnessed rains include Lajpat Nagar, Greater Kailash, Jangpura, parts of Lutyens' Delhi, Rohtak Road, Anand Parbat, Zakhira, ITO, Lodhi Road and areas around India Gate among others.

+Rains led to the waterlogging in some low-lying areas of the national capital and also affected traffic movement in areas including Anand Parbat, Rohtak Road, Zakhira, Kirari and Lajpat Nagar among others.

+Traffic police also informed residents about rains and possible snarls due to waterlogging and advised commuters to plan their journey accordingly.

 According to the India Meteorological Department (IMD), the monsoon trough is likely to ''continue to shift gradually northwards'' and it led to an increase in rainfall activity over north India from Wednesday.